Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - Collect information about how safe this tracer is

 - Compare results of the scan using the new tracer with results of a PET-CT scan you had as part of your routine care

 You may be able to join this study if all of the following apply.
 You

 - Have a neuroendocrine tumour (NET) that has grown into surrounding tissue or spread to another part of your body (your doctor can confirm this)

-- Have had a PET-CT scan using another tracer in the last couple of months and have one area of cancer that can be seen on a scan and measures more than 20mm across
+- Have at least 1 area of cancer that can be seen on a scan and measures at least 10 mm

 - Are well enough to be up and about for at least half the day (performance status 0, 1 or 2)